Zinkonaing-John/ElevenLabs-MH-Agent/README.md

 - Verify your Agent ID is valid
 - Check your internet connection
 - Ensure your ElevenLabs account has sufficient credits

+**"Error starting conversation: {}" (Empty error object)**

+- This usually indicates a configuration issue
+- Check that your `.env.local` file exists and contains the correct Agent ID
+- Ensure the Agent ID is not set to "xxx" or empty
+- Restart your development server after making changes
+- Check the browser console for more detailed error information

 ## Features